-In this paper, we address the four aforementioned problems simultaneously, by applying the general estimation framework described in van der Laan and Robins (2003) to generalize ensemble learning techniques to censored data problems.
+In this paper, we address the four aforementioned problems simultaneously, by applying the general estimation framework described in van der Laan and Robins (2003) in order to generalize ensemble learning techniques to censored data problems.
 The framework allows for the specification of regression models under complete information ('full data world') for arbitrary loss functions.
-For the estimation of the models under incomplete information ('observed data world') a special weighting scheme ensures that observations likely to be censored are up-weighted compared to the observations of patients likely to suffer an event.
-As a consequence, in the absence of censoring the models reduce to their counterparts known from the uncensored situation.
-Most importantly, the goodness of prediction of such models is easily evaluated using cross-validation techniques based on well known loss functions like quadratic, or absolute loss (Keleş et al., 2004).
-The general estimation framework has recently been applied to problems in longitudinal marginal structural models (Bryan et al., 2004), to the construction of survival trees (Molinaro et al., 2004) and other estimation problems (see Sinisi and van der Laan, 2004; van der Laan et al., 2004).
+For estimation of the models under incomplete information ('observed data world'), a special weighting scheme ensures that observations likely to be censored are up-weighted compared to observations on patients likely to experience an event.
+As a consequence, in the absence of censoring, the models reduce to their counterparts known from the uncensored situation.
+Most importantly, the goodness of prediction of such models is easily evaluated using cross-validation techniques based on well-known loss functions such as the quadratic or absolute loss (Keleş et al., 2004; van der Laan and Dudoit, 2003).
+The general estimation framework has recently been applied to longitudinal marginal structural models (Bryan et al., 2004), survival trees (Molinaro et al., 2004), and other estimation problems (see Sinisi and van der Laan, 2004; van der Laan et al., 2004).

-Ensemble methods like bagging, random forest and boosting (for a general overview we refer to Bühlmann, 2004a, and references therein) yield flexible predictors for nominal and continuous responses and are known to remain stable in high-dimensional settings.
+Ensemble methods like bagging, random forest, and boosting yield flexible predictors for nominal and continuous responses and are known to remain stable in high-dimensional settings.
+Briefly, bagging and random forest average over predictions of simple models, so called base learners, which have been fitted to slightly perturbed instances of the original observations, whereas boosting is a functional gradient descent algorithm with iterative fitting of appropriately defined residuals (for a general overview we refer to Bühlmann, 2004, and references therein).
 Here, we extend the area of application of ensemble methods to survival analysis.
-We incorporate weights into random forest like algorithms and extend gradient boosting in order to minimize a weighted form of the empirical risk.
+We incorporate weights into random forest-like algorithms and extend gradient boosting in order to minimize a weighted form of the empirical risk.
 The published attempts to use ensemble techniques for modeling censored data are rather limited due to the difficulties induced by censoring.
 Ridgeway (1999) proposed a boosting algorithm minimizing the partial likelihood and Benner (2002) derived a boosting algorithm from the Brier score for censored data.
 A special aggregation scheme for bagging survival trees was studied by Hothorn et al. (2004).
+Ishwaran et al. (2004) construct a random forest predictor of mortality from heart disease by averaging relative risk trees.
 Breiman (2002) introduced a software implementation of a random forest variant for censored data, however without a formal description of the methodology being available.

-Following the road map of van der Laan and Robins (2003), Section 2 defines the regression models and the corresponding risk optimization problems in the full data world and sketches the general estimating framework in the observed data world.
+Following the road map of van der Laan and Robins (2003) and van der Laan and Dudoit (2003), Section 2 defines the regression models and the corresponding risk optimization problems in the full data world and sketches the general estimating framework in the observed data world.
 In Section 3 we propose both a random forest and a boosting algorithm for censored data.
-The advantages of our approaches are studied with respect to the stability and flexibility of prognosis and predictions for patients suffering from acute myeloid leukemia, based on high-dimensional covariates from gene expression profiling experiments and clinical data.
+The advantages of our approaches are studied in Section 4 with respect to the stability and flexibility of predictions for patients suffering from acute myeloid leukemia, based on high-dimensional covariates from gene expression profiling experiments and clinical data.
 Moreover, we focus on the diagnostic capabilities of flexible ensemble methods for data from node positive breast cancer patients.